 - Gaby’s Restaurant traditional Mexican food and cooking classes

 - Barcelona Tapas small plates with a gorgeous view

-The Romantic Zone is my favorite neighborhood in Puerto Vallarta.
-It’s where I’ve spent the most time and once you are there it’s so easy to walk around, you’ll never want to leave.
-You can find just about any cuisine without having to go too far.
-Here’s a few of my favorites.
+The Romantic Zone is my favorite neighborhood in Puerto Vallarta and where I’ve spent the most time.
+Once you are there, it’s so easy to walk around, you’ll never want to leave.
+Which is why I have eaten at so many places there.
+You can find any kind of cuisine too.
+Here’s just a few of my favorites.

-- Café de Olla my go to spot for breakfast or dinner
+- Café de Olla is my number 1, go to spot for breakfast or dinner

 - Fredy Tucan’s there’s usually a line, but another delicious place for breakfast

 - Paris Cafe tiny storefront with the most yummy pastries

 - Panchos Takos takos with a k and the best al pastor ever

 - The Blue Shrimp fresh seafood on the sand

 - Margarita Grill all around great restaurant with a beach vibe